utensil/blog/content/posts/transformer/index.md

 ## Wire stages up

-To produce a more stable model that trains more easily, we need to employ two techniques:
+To have a more stable model that trains more easily, we need to employ two techniques before producing the final output:

 - **Residual connection** (denoted $\oplus$): it's simply adding the input to the output of each stage: $$Y = X + \operatorname{Stage}(X)$$
 - **Layer normalization** (denoted $\operatorname{LayerNorm}$ or $\operatorname{LN}$): it could be applied